flexera-public/policy_templates/cost/downsize_instance/README.md

 There are two policy templates required to support this policy, `Downsize Instances Policy Template` and `Downsize Instances Add Tags Policy Template`.
 The Downsize Instances Policy Template is used to actually downsize instances.
 If you chose `Email` from the `Escalation Options`, it will only email you which instances can be downsized.
 If you chose `Downsize And Email` from the `Escalation Options`, it will email you a list of servers that were downsized and the size to which were changed.
 This policy will also resize the instance.
 This required the instance to be **stopped**.
 If a server is marked `N/A`, no action will be taken and only the resize tag will be removed.
-You will need to manually move that instance to another family type. **_This policy requires RL10 and monitoring to be enabled_**
+You will need to manually move that instance to another family type.
+**_This policy requires RL10 and monitoring to be enabled_**, see [Installation](http://docs.rightscale.com/rl10/getting_started.html)

 ### Parameters